 If, however, you already own Bitcoin, you will need to locate your unique wallet address from within the app.
 Copy it to your clipboard and then head over the wallet in which the Bitcoin is currently stored.
 Then, you simply need to paste the wallet address and specify how much Bitcoin you want to transfer.

 The funds should appear in your eToro Bitcoin wallet in less than 20 minutes.

-At some stage – whether that’s in weeks, months, or years to come – you will want to cash out your Bitcoin back to pounds and pence. eToro allows you to do this at the click of a button.
+At some stage - whether that's in weeks, months, or years to come - you will want to cash out your Bitcoin back to pounds and pence after keeping it secured in your crypto wallet. eToro allows you to do this at the click of a button.

 As soon as you confirm the sale, the cash will be placed into your eToro account.
 Then, you can withdraw the funds back to your debit/credit card, e-wallet, or bank account.